svillars/pizza-company/README.md

 ## _Specifications_

-The program will allow users to choose the size of their pizza
+The program will allow users to choose the size of their pizza.

 The program will allow users to choose the quantity of pizzas.